Santa Susana High School: Technical arts

+The school provides career and technical education programs in areas such as digital media, stagecraft, and programming.

 Career and technical education

-Santa Susana High School offers a number of Career and Technical Education (CTE) classes, including: web design, graphic design, broadcasting, stagecraft, and video production.
-The newest CTE programs include Hospitality, Tourism & Recreation AND Performing Arts.
+Santa Susana High School offers a number of Career and Technical Education (CTE) classes, including web design, graphic design, broadcasting, stagecraft, and video production.
+The newest CTE programs include Hospitality, Tourism & Recreation and Performing Arts.
 These classes are designed to train students for future careers, and for any workplace environment with training in proper workplace etiquette.
 Students receive an articulated curriculum and work-based learning experiences such as guest speakers, trips to job sites, and mentor & internships.
 They also develop an online portfolio to be used when looking for work and applying to colleges.

 Web design

 Students learn how to code dynamic websites with a variety of programming and markup Languages.
 Students work on projects that range from coding rock-paper-scissors in JavaScript and PHP with a database, to redoing local restaurant or business sites, to creating and maintaining the school's website.

 Stagecraft

 The Stagecraft Technology class is a member of the Career Education Center administered by the Ventura County Superintendent of Schools and taught by professionals who continue to work in the entertainment industry.
 Over the course of the school year students gain hands-on experience in all facets of backstage production.
 Each student is afforded a chance to focus in on his or her area of interest, with an eye toward eventual placement in a professional internship and job.